adelbenamara/cawa_project/README.md

 # cawa_project
-This project is a Webapplication
+This project is a Web Application

 build with :

-Apache NetBeans 8
+Apache NetBeans 8.2
 java EE 7
-glassfichserver 7
+glassfichserver 4.1